google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 };
 ```

-Band names for the same spectral response window vary between ETM+ and OLI
+ETM+ and OLI band names for the same spectral response window are not equal and
-and should be unified.
-The following function selects only reflectance bands and
+need to be standardized.
+The following function selects only reflectance bands
-the `pixel_qa` bands from any given Landsat surface reflectance image and forces
+and the `pixel_qa` band from any given Landsat surface reflectance image and
-all band names to be consistent with OLI.
+forces all band names to be consistent with OLI.

 ```js
 function oliBands(img) {